atereshkin/widget.js/README.md

-widget.js is a framework for building web widgets - apps that gets embedded into third party sites Originally developed for and still used in [InviteBox referral program widget](http://invitebox.com/)
+widget.js is a framework for building web widgets - apps that get embedded into third party sites Originally developed for and still used in [InviteBox referral program widget](http://invitebox.com/)

 Features: